Aditya-Sinha-7981/Medicomates/README.md

 - Start with [`docs/PROJECT_CONTEXT.md`](docs/PROJECT_CONTEXT.md).
 - For a **narrated walkthrough** of modules, pitfalls, and design tradeoffs, see [`logs/CODEBASE_AND_CHALLENGES.md`](logs/CODEBASE_AND_CHALLENGES.md) (written for teammates and AI context).

----

-## License

-Specify your team’s license here before open-sourcing (if applicable).